bjoernalbers/tomi/README.md

 Setting up [tomedo](https://tomedo.de) on a Mac is simple, but tedious. tomi automates this process to relieve lazy admins (like me) of some work.

+## Features

+tomi performs the following steps for the current user executing the command:

+1. Download the latest tomedo.app from your tomedo server
+2. Install it into `$HOME/Applications`
+3. Configure the app to connect to your tomedo server
+4. Add tomedo.app to the Dock

+However, tomi does nothing at all if `$HOME/Applications/tomedo.app` already exists.
+Updates are handled by tomedo itself.

 ## Installation

 To install the [latest release](https://github.com/bjoernalbers/tomi/releases/latest)